Introduction

 Condition 1

-10. In the Except field, add IP addresses that you want to allow network access.
+10. In the Except field, specify the IP addresses you wish to allow network access to.
 In this example, we used a Shared List named “White listed IPs” containing those IP addresses.

 Condition 2